 In cases where potential plagiarism is identified by an internal or an external examiner, that examiner should be requested to provide a thorough report indicating the nature and extent of potential plagiarism, and to indicate the sources from which plagiarism has occurred.
-Wherever possible, the matter should be dealt with internally first.

 Allegations of plagiarism in an Honours-level research paper should not automatically be treated as a category C offence.
 It will be up to the Head of Department and the Departmental Plagiarism Committee to assess the seriousness of the case.
 Only very serious infractions would merit referral to the Chair of the Senate Standing Committee for adjudication.